-Zaphimiri’s journey and experiences mirror a typical 18th-century European aristocratic male traveler on the Grand Tour, except for the itinerary from East to West.
-Unusual for operas of the time, the main character is Chinese and was dressed in a long ornate robe with pointed slippers and a decorative hat, resembling figures depicted in Alexander’s sketches produced during his time in China [Fig. 1].
-The Prince and his entourage leave China (Act 1), go to Turkey (Act 2), then to Italy (Naples in Act 3 and Caserta in Act 4) and finally end up in England in Act 5.
-Along the way he gains a wealth of experiences but also gets in trouble—he gets imprisoned for entering into a harem in Turkey, then flees the country.
+Zaphimiri’s journey and experiences mirror a typical eighteenth-century European aristocratic male traveler on the Grand Tour, except for the itinerary from East to West.
+Unusual for operas of the time, the main character is Chinese, and was dressed in a long ornate robe with pointed slippers and a decorative hat, resembling figures depicted in Alexander’s sketches produced during his time in China (see Fig. 1).
+The Prince and his entourage leave China (Act 1), go to Turkey (Act 2), then to Italy (Naples in Act 3 and Caserta in Act 4), and finally end up in England in Act 5.
+Along the way Zaphimiri gains a wealth of experiences but also gets in trouble—he gets imprisoned for entering into a harem in Turkey, then flees the country.
 The Prince, as was common on the grand tour, has a tutor and others who accompany him.
-And in fact, the voyage actually gains more significance for the Prince’s entourage—his tutor Koyan, played in the original production by the great English tenor John Braham, who is accompanied by a widowed mother and a sister [Fig. 2].
-The subplot is that: Upon arriving at their final destination in Portsmouth, the tutor, his mother and sister are reunited with the English husband/father, from whom they have been separated because he had returned to England even before the birth of the children.
+And in fact, the voyage actually gains more significance for the Prince’s entourage—his tutor Koyan, played in the original production by the great English tenor John Braham, who is accompanied by a widowed mother and a sister (Fig. 2].
+The subplot is as follows: upon arriving at their final destination in Portsmouth, the tutor, his mother and sister are reunited with the English husband/father, from whom they have been separated because he had returned to England even before the birth of the children.
 At the end of the opera, everyone stays in England—including the Chinese Prince.
 In the final words of the Prince, as he explains the reasons for his stay, we can glean a firm acknowledgement of the superior position of Britain:

 Thy lover—husband---and thy friend.
 Let those of my train depart, and bear the tidings to my royal father—here will I stay until his fixed command withdraw me hence.
 The study of your laws, your policy in peace, wisdom in war—your skill in arts and arms shall be the subjects of my strong enquiry; and, if my native land hereafter should attain pre-eminence amongst the nations of the east, let it be recorded in its future annals—she owes her boasted glory to a firm endeavor to emulate that envied code of golden ethics, which form the basis of a British Constitution.

-The Travellers was well received in London and ‘broke box office records at the time.’
+The Travellers was well received in London and ‘broke box office records at the time,’ Kitson has shown.
 One reviewer confirms the opera’s success:

 Since the Travellers, Drury-lane has exhibited no novelty worthy of notice. . .
 The Travellers, produced in the latter end of January, continues to draw the most crowded houses, and is every night received with applause no less abundant than just.
 The music of Corri has justly exalted his reputation to that of one of the first composers of the day; he has displayed an originality and force of genius, which many are disposed to envy, and few can excel.—We repeat that Corri’s name will, in future, rank high in public opinion.

-Today, we hardly know Corri’s reputation as a composer.
+This prediction, of course, has proven untrue.
+Today Corri is barely known as a composer.
 While Corri’s music was highly praised in the above review, the librettist Cherry received harsher criticism: